ldbase/ldbase_deployment/README.md

 Empties the Drupal database from MySQL without actually dropping the table, preserving the Drupal database user's privileges.
 Also updates LDbase-specific modules via composer and reloads stored configurations.
 A gentler choice appropriate for when you want to quickly update a working Drupal instance to the freshest version of LDbase modules & config.

 ### `ldb-rebuild`
 Completely drops and rebuilds the Drupal database, completely removes and rebuilds the Drupal filesystem.
 Only things external to Drupal survive.
 A harsh choice appropriate for wen you want to nuke a broken Drupal instance completely and start over fresh.
+Note that when using this script, a new Drupal admin password is automatically generated and stored at `/root/u1p.txt`.